Saturday, September 17 at the Ross Bay Villa Historic House Museum

 Ross Bay Villa – and the volunteer society that has been working to preserve and restore this rare 1865 house since 1999 – welcomes visitors.

-Please see our ‘Visit’ section for times of tours and email contact information.
+Please see our ‘Visit’ section for email contact information.

-Please see our ‘Calendar’ section for all of the tours and events at Ross Bay Villa!
+Please see our ‘Calendar’ section for tours and events at Ross Bay Villa!

 We will have lectures, workshops and other events scheduled throughout the year.
 Please check our calendar and website for updates and details.